Graph Structure and Feature Extrapolation for Out-of-Distribution Generalization: Introduction

 In this work, we propose to solve OOD generalization in graph classification tasks from a data-centric perspective.
-To stimulate the potential improvement of DA in OOD tasks, we aim at data extrapolation, essentially, generating OOD data samples.
-Graph data has the complex nature of topological irregularity and connectivity, with unique types of distribution shifts in both feature and structure.
-Practically, models cannot be expected to solve unknown shifts.
-Thus, injecting environment information~\cite{arjovsky2019invariant} in training to convey the types of shifts is a promising solution for OOD.
-We propose an environment-aware framework with linear extrapolation designed in graph structural and feature space.
-Structural linear extrapolation is enabled with graph splicing and subgraph extraction techniques, while feature linear extrapolation performs space-spanning with selected variant features.
-We theoretically justify that samples generated from linear extrapolation are both causally-valid and tailored for specific OOD shifts.
-Theoretical and empirical analyses show that linear extrapolation can generalize over certain shifts.
-Extensive experiments show that our method substantially outperform both OOD learning and data augmentation methods for graph tasks.
+To stimulate the potential improvement of DA in OOD tasks, we study graph-space extrapolation, essentially, generating OOD data samples.
+Graph data has the complex nature of topological irregularity and connectivity, with unique types of distribution shifts in structure.
+Theoretically, it is impossible to solve unknown shifts without auxiliary information~\cite{lin2022zin}.
+Thus, injecting environment information~\cite{gulrajani2020search} in training to convey the types of shifts is a necessary and promising solution for OOD.
+We innovatively propose an \textit{environment-aware} framework with non-Euclidean-space linear extrapolation designed in both graph structural and feature space.
+Our contributions are three-fold.
+Firstly, we establish non-Euclidean space linear extrapolation with definitions, analyses, and guarantees.
+We theoretically justify that samples generated from linear extrapolation follow common causal assumptions and are tailored for specific OOD shifts.
+Secondly, we instantiate graph extrapolation as an efficacious generalization method.
+Structural linear extrapolation is enabled with novel graph splicing and label-environment-aware pair learning techniques.
+The proposed techniques cover complete structural global/local extrapolation in both distribution directions.
+Thirdly, our extensive experiments validate the superiority of our method over both graph invariant learning and data augmentation baselines for complex shifts.